In my previous article on creating an online course (Phase 2), you learned about building the conceptual design and learning path for your course.

 - Upload your content, activities, and resources online

 - Test it to ensure everything is working and understandable

 Let’s start with winning strategies of building your content.

-Creating the Guts
+Step 6.
+Create the Guts

 Revisit your ideas on your learning path for your course, or work through this by reviewing Phase 2 again.